"We all weep for the demise of Hai Cafe."

-In the spirit of top ten lists, we'll stick to a seven bowl review with the worst, first.
+In the spirit of top ten lists, we'll stick to an eight bowl review with the worst, first.

 To cut to the chase.
 The broth was overly sweet, and unduly aggressive on the black pepper.
-The meatball had a very firm, tough texture.
+The meatball had a very firm, tough texture (not springy like it should be).
 The noodles were not great.
 The actual beef slice was fairly prepared, and the tiny smattering of accompaniments took the entire joy out of having a heaped plate full of culantro, cilantro, basil, lime, chilis, etc with which to conjure magic.

 Time has woven it's forgetfull fabrics over my memory and I decided to re-visit this popular Vietnamese spot to truly gauge the quality of the other spots in town.
 I found the furthest corner avoiding other species and ordered the beef pho, readying my camera to capture the elation or grief.

 Spooning in my first mouthfuls of broth was underwhelming.
 There was a beef flavour but overall the taste was quite watered down with no aromatics pushing through.
 Along with the two kinds of noodles, the oddly textured beef pieces (some tender, some chewy), the plate of bruised herbs and a smattering of bean sprouts, I found the bowl grew tired the further I explored.

 One of those Pho bowls where you leave more than half the broth even after attacking it with all sorts of condiments like a rabid heart resuscitator trying to pump life into it, but alas, to no avail.

 xin chao - ( s i x / T E N )